 EL EMENT MET NOT MET COMMENTS 1.
-Verifies patient identify with 2 identifiers: name, MR #, date of birth, or other personal data, have patient state their name and DOB; or name and MR # on armband (if used) 2.
+Verifies patient identity with 2 identifiers: name, MR #, date of birth, or other personal data, have patient state their name and DCB; or name and MR # on armband (if used) 2.
 Explains procedure to patient taking into account age, education level, physical and mental condition, language, and cultural background 3.
 Selects appropriate cuff size (resets equipment from prior patient if needed) 4.
-Palpates brachial artery 5. needed 6.
+Palpates brachial artery Removes all clothing covering the patient's upper arm, as needed 6.
 Properly places cuff on bare arm with arrow over brachial artery.
 Wraps cuff smoothly and snugly.
-7. stand, arm of chair) at heart level 8.
-Instructs patient to sit still with back supported, feet flat on floor, and legs uncrossed 9.
+7. Ensures patient's arm is fully supported on furniture (i.e. mayo stand, arm of chair) at heart level Instructs patient to sit still with back supported, feet flat on floor, and legs uncrossed 9.
 Instructs patient to relax and sit calmly without talking for at least 5 minutes.
-10 .Sets the auto inflation on the digital monitor.
+10 Sets the auto inflation on the digital monitor.
 Turns the power ON.
 Makes sure that the battery is charged or that the monitor is plugged in.
-11 .
-The cuff will auto-inflate.
+11. The cuff will auto-inflate.
 Instructs the patient not to move or talk during blood pressure measurement.
 Digital monitors measure blood pressure by detecting small movements.
-12 .
-Does not speak to patient during blood pressure measurement.
-13 After the cuff auto-deflates, note the monitor readings.
+12 Does not speak to patient during blood pressure measurement.
+After the cuff auto-deflates, note the monitor readings.
 The top number on the monitor is the systolic pressure and the bottom is the diastolic pressure reading.
-The last number is the pulse
+The last number is the pulse material and

-Page 1 of 3 Title: Taking a Blood Pressure with an Automatic Digital Monitor Date: 2019
+Page 1 of 3 Tritle: Taking a Blood Pressure with an Automatic Digital Monitor Date: 2019